akashjeez/Go/README.md

 Go supports concurrent programming, i.e. it allows running multiple processes simultaneously.

 It provides many advanced built-in types such as variable length arrays and key-value maps.

+# The GO_Lang.docx has list of Go Basics Code & Result Screenshots.